Moderna

 in December 2020.

-Talking about Moderna as simply a Covid-19 vaccine provider is akin to pigeonholing Amazon as just a bookshop in the early 2000s.
+Talking about Moderna as a Covid-19 vaccine provider is akin to describing Amazon as a bookshop in the early 2000s

 The company showcased on this page is part of a diversified portfolio.
 The commentary should not be taken as advice on an individual stock.